sfluegel05/metaNNvis/results/report.md

 ## tf-keras-vis

-The open-source library [tf-keras-vis](https://github.com/keisen/tf-keras-vis) contains visualisation methods for TensorFlow 2.0 models.
+The open-source library [tf-keras-vis](https://github.com/keisen/tf-keras-vis) contains visualisation methods for TensorFlow 2.x models.
 It supports both feature visualisation with activation maximisation as well as attribution methods, more precisely saliency maps and different variants of class activation maps. tf-keras-vis has been developed for image inputs and has been designed to be light-weight and flexible.

 ## Method selection

 Especially Captum implements a large number of methods: 36 in total, counting primary, layer and neuron variants seperately.
-In order to limit the scope of this project, we have chosen prioritize the introspection methods provided by Captum and tf-keras-vis.
+In order to limit the scope of this project, we have chosen prioritise the introspection methods provided by Captum and tf-keras-vis.
 The result can be seen in the table below.

 | Method  | Category  | Priority  |